kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Feature Selection for Classification/readme.md

-In this project we will try to apply feature selection methods for classification problems.
+In this project we apply feature selection methods for classification problems.

 For our dataset (450 ratio variables - every dataset can be found on each folder) we study two classification problems: